About The Story Podcast Voices Themes Dispatches Watch Support Contact

 What they didn't expect to say.

-Some of the most significant moments in these conversations came when a question landed differently than expected — and the person on the other side of the camera paused, and then went somewhere they hadn't planned to go.
+Some of the most significant moments in these conversations came when a question landed differently than expected.
+The person on the other side of the camera paused, and then went somewhere they hadn't planned to go.

 Dispatch 03